SpotlightKid/mqttwarn/README.md

 For example, you may wish to notify via e-mail and to Pushover of an alarm published as text to the MQTT topic `home/monitoring/+`.

+**Note:** *This fork aims to make `mqtttwarn` Python 3 compatible, clean up its code and streamline the configuration system.
+The end result will probably introduce some changes to the configuration and the service plugin interface, incompatible with the official version of `mqttwarn`.
+Python 2 may also be dropped.*

-**Note:** *This fork aims to add support for Python 3.
-This is still work in progress. `mqttrun` itself can be installed and run with Python 3, but not all services are compatible yet.*
+*This is still work in progress. `mqttwarn` itself can be installed and run with Python 3, but not all services are tested for Python 3 compatibility yet.*

 *This is an unoffical fork.
 Inquiries regarding its status and features should only be directed to the owner of this repository, not to the